Rishit-dagli/personal-website/_pages/nerf-us.md

   })
 </script>

-## Ultrasound in-the-wild Dataset
+## Ultrasound in the wild Dataset

-Here we show some instances of our new ultrasound in-the-wild dataset, we limit the visualizations of the dataset to the first 10 seconds of some of the scenes in our dataset.
+Here we show some instances of our new ultrasound in the wild dataset, we limit the visualizations of the dataset to the first 10 seconds of some of the scenes in our dataset.
 For visualization, we pre-process these videos with a script.

 <div class="content">
   <button class="button is-black is-block" onclick="toggleCodeBlock()">Show pre-processing script</button>